Azure/AppService/_posts/2020-08-13-asev3_private_preview.md

 - Require two subnets, one for inbound and another for outbound
 - Will not support some App Service features going through the customer VNet.
 Backup/restore, Key Vault references in app settings, using a private container registry, and Diagnostic logging to storage are some that will not work.
 - Will not have FTP
-- Only available in East US 2.
-Other regions will be added later.
+- **The preview is only available in South Central US**  Other regions will be added later.

 The preview bits will evolve and add: